Q42/Qlassified-Android/README.md

 * Long
 * String

-The library uses non-primitive types so it can return null when a value could not be fetched.
+The library uses non-primitive types so it can return a null when a value could not be fetched.

 ## Custom Storage Service

 If you want / need to create your own storage service where the encrypted data will be stored then you can do so by extending the abstract class [QlassifiedStorageService](https://github.com/Q42/Qlassified-Android/blob/master/qlassified/src/main/java/com/q42/qlassified/Storage/QlassifiedStorageService.java).
-After inserting the class into the [Qlassified.Service.setStorageService()](https://github.com/Q42/Qlassified-Android/blob/master/qlassified/src/main/java/com/q42/qlassified/Qlassified.java#L63) function, your class will be receiving encrypted data through the onSaveRequest() and onGetRequest() functions.
+After inserting the class into the [Qlassified.Service.setStorageService()](https://github.com/Q42/Qlassified-Android/blob/master/qlassified/src/main/java/com/q42/qlassified/Qlassified.java#L63) function, your class will be receiving encrypted data through the onSaveRequest() function and is required to return this encrypted data from the onGetRequest() function.

 ```java
 public class QlassifiedSharedPreferencesService extends QlassifiedStorageService {